Want to get outside, take a stroll in the autumn sunshine, and create some great photo opps? Head to a scarecrow display!

 Scarecrow Harvest Festival

-An annual display that coincides with the city’s fall street festival (which is canceled in 2020).
-There are said to be over 100 scarecrows this year!
+An annual display that coincides with the city’s fall street festival (which is canceled in 2021).
+There are said to be over 15o scarecrows this year, and you’re encouraged to take selfies, post on social media, and vote for your favorite.

 Scarecrows on Main